 Despite warnings about global warming and the effect our actions have on the environment, many people still refuse to go green!
 Why?
 Perhaps it’s laziness.
 Why go through the hassle of recycling when you can throw everything into one garbage bag?
 Some people may refuse to accept scientific reports about climate change and pollution, or perhaps they don’t care.
 It’s sad to know that while some make an effort to care for the world, others are intent on destroying it through careless living.

 Have you gone green yet?
-It is a personal choice, but you are doing yourself a favor and the environment when you make small but important changes in your life.
-So if you are still unconvinced, here are several reasons that may change your mind.
+It is a personal choice, but you are doing yourself a favor and the environment when you decide to go green.
+So if you are still unconvinced, here are the top benefits of going green:

 Should you be a parent, you will want the best for your children.
 From caring for them every day to thinking about their future, you should be keen to ensure their protection.
 When it comes to the home, think about the food they eat.
 Organic food is free from chemicals contained in pesticides and fertilizers, so you are able to reduce the number of toxic poisons your children consume.